-After receiving a Formal Complaint of sexual harassment, the Title IX Coordinator will conduct a preliminary assessment to determine whether there is sufficient evidence to support the initiation of a formal investigation.
-If the Title IX Coordinator concludes that a Formal Complaint of sexual harassment warrants a Title IX Investigation, the following steps will generally be taken:
+After receiving a report or complaint of sexual misconduct, the Associate Provost will conduct a preliminary assessment to determine whether there is sufficient evidence to support the initiation of a formal investigation.
+The Associate Provost will also consider whether the matter could be resolved under the informal resolution process set forth in section VIII of this policy.
+If the Associate Provost concludes that a report or complaint of sexual misconduct warrants an investigation, the following steps will generally be taken: